rezasec/Google-Cybersecurity/README.md

 # Google Cybersecurity Professional

 This repository documents my progress through the **Google Cybersecurity Professional Certificate** on Coursera.
-It includes summaries, lab notes, and hands on exercises for each course.
+It includes summaries and lab notes for each course.

 ---